OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 published: true
 ---

-> Note: this is subject to change
-{: .notice--danger}

 ## Homework Debrief

 How did the assignment go?
 Do a quick check-in with those around you and see if you can surface 1-2 questions that are still unresolved for you.